LivStokes/CS50xNotes/Week0/Project1.md

 Click “Choose File” and choose your .sb3 file.
 Click Submit.
 If you encounter the error “No files in this directory are expected by cs50/problems/2025/x/scratch”, please make sure your scratch project file name indeed ends with .sb3!

-That’s it!
 Once your submission uploads, you should be redirected to your submission page.
 Click the submission link and then the check50 link to see which requirements your project met.
-You are welcome to resubmit as many times as you’d like (before the deadline)!
 Note that if you upload a file whose size is larger than 10MB (which is quite large for a Scratch project) check50 may struggle to process it.
-Best to make sure your file is smaller than that limit.

-To view your current progress in the course, visit the course gradebook at cs50.me/cs50x!